roannav/the-art-of-command-line/README.md

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

-## macOS only

-These are items relevant *only* on macOS.

-- Package management with `brew` (Homebrew) and/or `port` (MacPorts).
-These can be used to install on macOS many of the above commands.

-- Copy output of any command to a desktop app with `pbcopy` and paste input from one with `pbpaste`.

-- To enable the Option key in macOS Terminal as an alt key (such as used in the commands above like **alt-b**, **alt-f**, etc.), open Preferences -> Profiles -> Keyboard and select "Use Option as Meta key".

-- To open a file with a desktop app, use `open` or `open -a /Applications/Whatever.app`.

-- Spotlight: Search files with `mdfind` and list metadata (such as photo EXIF info) with `mdls`.

-- Be aware macOS is based on BSD Unix, and many commands (for example `ps`, `ls`, `tail`, `awk`, `sed`) have many subtle variations from Linux, which is largely influenced by System V-style Unix and GNU tools.
-You can often tell the difference by noting a man page has the heading "BSD General Commands Manual."
-In some cases GNU versions can be installed, too (such as `gawk` and `gsed` for GNU awk and sed).
-If writing cross-platform Bash scripts, avoid such commands (for example, consider Python or `perl`) or test carefully.

-- To get macOS release information, use `sw_vers`.

-## Windows only

-These items are relevant *only* on Windows.

-### Ways to obtain Unix tools under Windows

-- Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
-Most of the things described in this document will work out of the box.

-- On Windows 10, you can use [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities.

-- If you mainly want to use GNU developer tools (such as GCC) on Windows, consider [MinGW](http://www.mingw.org/) and its [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
-MSYS doesn't have all the features compared to Cygwin.
-MinGW is particularly useful for creating native Windows ports of Unix tools.

-- Another option to get Unix look and feel under Windows is [Cash](https://github.com/dthree/cash).
-Note that only very few Unix commands and command-line options are available in this environment.

-### Useful Windows command-line tools

-- You can perform and script most Windows system administration tasks from the command line by learning and using `wmic`.

-- Native command-line Windows networking tools you may find useful include `ping`, `ipconfig`, `tracert`, and `netstat`.

-- You can perform [many useful Windows tasks](http://www.thewindowsclub.com/rundll32-shortcut-commands-windows) by invoking the `Rundll32` command.

-### Cygwin tips and tricks

-- Install additional Unix programs with the Cygwin's package manager.

-- Use `mintty` as your command-line window.

-- Access the Windows clipboard through `/dev/clipboard`.

-- Run `cygstart` to open an arbitrary file through its registered application.

-- Access the Windows registry with `regtool`.

-- Note that a `C:\` Windows drive path becomes `/cygdrive/c` under Cygwin, and that Cygwin's `/` appears under `C:\cygwin` on Windows.
-Convert between Cygwin and Windows-style file paths with `cygpath`.
-This is most useful in scripts that invoke Windows programs.

 ## More resources